Linguapress

 D2 He's only lived here for a week: has he yet found out where the best pizzeria is?

-E1 I went to Paris last week, and I went there again this week.
+E1 I went to Paris last month, and I went there again last week.

 E2 You haven't broken your CD-player again, have you?